2025 Missouri Valley Football Conference season

-The 2025 Missouri Valley Football Conference season is the 40th season of college football play for the Missouri Valley Football Conference and part of the 2025 NCAA Division I FCS football season.
-This is the MVFC's first season dropping to 10 teams since the 2019 season.
+The 2025 Missouri Valley Football Conference season was the 40th season of college football play for the Missouri Valley Football Conference and part of the 2025 NCAA Division I FCS football season.
+This was the MVFC's first season dropping to 10 teams since the 2019 season, and will be the last for now.

+Illinois State made it to the National Championship as the first FCS team ever to win four playoff road games.
+They were defeated in the title game by Montana State.
+South Dakota made the playoffs as the 11th seed and was able to make the quarterfinals before falling to 3rd seeded Montana.
+North Dakota State (1st seed) and South Dakota State (14th seed) both lost in the second round of the playoffs, to Illinois State and Montana respectively.
+This was the first year that NDSU made the playoffs but did not manage to reach the quarterfinal round.
+North Dakota also made it to the second round after playing on the road in the first round, but they fell on the road to Tarleton State to end their postseason.
+Youngstown State made the playoffs as well, but lost to Yale at home in the first round.

 Conference changes

 After the conclusion of the 2024 college football season, Missouri State left the conference to reclassify to the Football Bowl Subdivision (FBS) and move to Conference USA after 39 years in the league as a charter member.
 This move matches the Bears' departure from MVFC's sister conference, the Missouri Valley Conference (MVC), which they also left after the 2024–25 collegiate season.

 Later, on May 5, 2025, the conference announced a new governance structure to begin on July 1, 2025 that placed MVC commissioner Jeff Jackson as the next MVFC commissioner following Patty Viverito's retirement on June 30.
 It also placed Summit League commissioner Josh Fenton as an executive advisor to the conference.
 The new structure formalized the decades-long unofficial ties between the MVC and MVFC, and also established a formal relationship between the MVFC and Summit.